Kingdom Animalia (Animals)

 Identification keys for Cerioidini:

 Key to nearctic genera of Cerioidini in(1) begins at this couplet.Key to world-wide genera on pg.
-161 of Van Steenis et. al.(2016).Key to species in Shannon(1925)...not currently available online, but the keys for "Tenthredomyia"=Ceriana and Polybiomyia appear here and here.Key to "Cerioides" species in Curran(1924) (incomplete, and some species names used there are older synonyms, but includes many spp. from Ceriana, Sphixomorpha, and Polybiomyia per current circumscription...together with fairly detailed descriptions of each species treated).Key to species of Sphiximorpha in Thompson(5)(2012).
+161 of Van Steenis et. al.(2016).Key to species in Shannon(1925)...also his keys for "Tenthredomyia"=Ceriana and Polybiomyia appear here and here.Key to "Cerioides" species in Curran(1924) (incomplete, and some species names used there are older synonyms, but includes many spp. from Ceriana, Sphixomorpha, and Polybiomyia per current circumscription...together with fairly detailed descriptions of each species treated).Key to species of Sphiximorpha in Thompson(5)(2012).

 Larvae (and adults) found within (respectively, on) tree bark, near sap-runs.
 Adults also found visiting flowers, or resting nearby to them.